Kenchin Soup

-When you visit Tochigi Prefecture, be sure to try this traditional kenchin soup and experience the history and food culture of the region.
+When you visit Tochigi Prefecture, be sure to try this traditional Kenchin Soup and immerse yourself in the rich history and vibrant food culture of the region.

 Related videos